 Michigan has no rent control law in place.
 As such, as a landlord, you are free to increase a tenant's rent by any amount you see fit, once their leases has ended.

 With that being said, charging your tenants the right rent amount is key.
-If you overcharge, you’ll risk long vacancy periods or inflated expectations.
+If you overcharge, you’ll risk long vacancy periods, inflated expectations, and you'll risk ruinant your landlord tenant relationships.

 Also, landlords don’t need to justify or give notice to their tenants prior to increasing rent payment rates.
 No statute limits to how much you can raise the rent by, as well.

-Disclaimer: The information herein isn’t a substitute for professional legal advice from an attorney.
+Disclaimer: The information herein does not consitute legal advice.
 If you have more questions or require professional assistance, please hire expert legal services.